acoustic-content-samples/sample-wp-wch-asset-palette/readme.txt

 4. Provide the APIurl for your WCH tenant

 == Screenshots ==
-1. This screen shot shows the plugin install.
 1. This screen shot shows the general layout.
-1. This screen shot shows how to search for specific tags.
+2. This screen shot shows how to search for specific tags.
+3. This screen shot shows the plugin install.

 == Changelog ==
+= 1.0.3 =
+* Docu update
 = 1.0.2 =
 * Docu update
 = 1.0.1 =